Survey on intergenerational in Nursing home: Complete Guide 2026

 3. Detailed results: perception of intergenerational activities

 The analysis of perceptions reveals a major evolution in the understanding of intergenerational activities in nursing homes.
-Contrary to popular belief, 76% of professionals surveyed no longer consider these activities as mere entertainment, but as genuine non-pharmacological therapeutic interventions.
+Contrary to popular belief, 76% of the professionals surveyed no longer consider these activities as mere entertainment, but as genuine non-pharmacological therapeutic interventions.

 🎯 Recommended Strategy